epelic/Openwebrx-plus-stereo/README.md

 # OpenWebRX+ Tactical Interface

-Customization of OpenWebRX+ for Max Mountain Station.
+Customization of OpenWebRX+ for Max Mountain Station but available for all!

 Main Features: